bwolf1/gin-postgres-rest-service/README.md

 INSERT INTO product (name, description, version_count) VALUES
-  ('product 1', 'service 1 does neat stuff', 1),
+  ('product 1', 'product 1 does neat stuff', 1),
-  ('product 2', 'service 2 does more neat stuff', 1),
+  ('product 2', 'product 2 does more neat stuff', 1),
-  ('product 3', 'service 3 does even more neat stuff', 3);
+  ('product 3', 'product 3 does even more neat stuff', 3);

 INSERT INTO product_version (product_id, version, description)
 VALUES